Shelby Lanark Wildflower Meadow Guide

 Next Up

 • Weeding continues.
-The practical goal is to give the seedlings enough light to outgrow nearby weeds, rather than remove weeds entirely.
+The practical goal is to give the seedlings and wildflowers enough light to outgrow nearby weeds, rather than remove weeds entirely.

 Early December